 - A budget for marketing

 - Marketing campaigns to bring prospective deals to you

 If you have a $0.00 budget for marketing, you will have to get creative and plan to spend more personal time instead.
 It’s more challenging this way, but it’s not impossible.
 With approximately $500 per month, you probably have enough to create workable marketing campaigns.
 And for $1,000 per month or more, you can really set yourself apart within your market.

 Investments in marketing have always been one of my best returns on investment as an entrepreneur.
 But you have to choose those dollars carefully with the right marketing campaigns.

 There are many possible marketing campaigns to choose from.
 And because marketing is an inexact science, the campaigns that are effective change like the wind.
 So, I recommend carefully testing different campaigns, and then stick with what works.

-For an audio overview of this topic, you can listen to my interview on the Bigger Pockets podcast.
-But here is a list of some of the most effective campaigns with my brief explanations.
+Here is a list of some of the most effective campaigns with my brief explanations.
 They are organized by cost:

 Free & Low Cost:

 - MLS Campaign – Find a buyer’s agent who will send you leads based upon your criteria (see Step #4).
 Using the MLS (multiple listing service), these agents can set up automatic emails that will reach your inbox any time a new or reduced property hits the market.
 Warning – move fast on these deals (like this minute, not hours or days)!
 Everyone else is doing this campaign, too.